Posts Tagged ‘restaurant’

-Flickr Picks – Diet Coke In China
+Diet Coke In China

 China Diet Coke

-Yes, they have Diet Coke in China.
-These days it’s fairly easy to get, especially in the big cities.
-However, when I first went to China in 2002, to a smallish city in Guangdong, it was almost impossible to get.
+When I first went to China in 2002, to a smallish city in Guangdong, it was almost impossible to get.

 Having searched the city, with no luck, I tried asking for it in the Dynasty Hotel, which was to become our favourite watering hole.
 The waitress just couldn’t understand me, even with the help of my phrasebook and my miming.

 After about 15 minutes of this, on and off, something went click in her mind and she brought me an ice cold can (yes it was cold!), just like the one in the picture and I was a very happy man!
+Here is a rather blurry photo of a it:

 Actually it was called Coke Light, not Diet Coke, which is the name which was used in Hong Kong for some reason.
 I’m not sure what it’s called in China these days.
 Obviously, it has a Chinese name, which you can see in the picture, but if you turn the can around, the other side will be in English.

-Flickr Picks – Beijing – Mantou and Baozi Stall
+Beijing Mantou and Baozi Stall

 poeloq posted a couple of photos of a small restaurant / food stall: